edhyah/fbscrubber/README.md

   manually save/delete these photos too.
 * Some photos don't even show up on Facebook.
 I skip these, and unfortunately can't even save them manually.
+* Some posts have trouble being deleted, as the delete button seems to not be interactable.
+I delete these posts manually.

 ## Notes